 Carnegie is incorporating Semtech’s LoRa devices and wireless radio frequency technology into their Longview IoT Solution.

-Longview is a comprehensive combination of custom-engineered sensors and gateways combined with industry-specific cloud analytics and applications that come pre-configured to work right out of the box, so businesses can track, measure and manage the things that matter most.
-Longview is the most secure, reliable, and easy to use IoT solution in the marketplace today.
-Built with Semtech’s LoRa Technology, the solution has the range and power efficiency that makes it an ideal product set for deployments of any size and scope.
+Longview offers a comprehensive combination of custom-engineered sensors and gateways combined with industry-specific cloud analytics and applications.
+Because it’s ready to work right out of the box, businesses can track, measure and manage the things that matter most.

-Longview uses LoRaWAN open standard protocol and Carnegie’s Super-B protocol that’s designed to reduce packet loss while allowing over-the-air upgrades and improving efficiency.
-Semtech’s LoRa technology is used in its sensor and gateway designs for increased range and battery life.
+Longview uses LoRaWAN open standard protocol and Carnegie’s Super-B protocol.
+These protocols reduce packet loss while allowing over-the-air upgrades and improving efficiency.
+Semtech’s sensor and gateway designs use the LoRa technology for increased range and battery life.